-Alces Flight Compute can be launched on your local OpenStack private cloud platform to give you access to your own, private HPC cluster using your on-premise infrastructure.
-As different clouds can run different versions and configurations of OpenStack, you may need to build images for Flight Compute that suit your platform - alternatively, please contact Alces to purchase consultancy time to build custom images for you.
+Alces Flight Compute Solo can be launched on your local OpenStack private cloud platform to give you access to your own, private HPC cluster using your on-premise infrastructure.
+As different clouds can run different configurations of OpenStack modules, you may need to build images for Flight Compute that suit your platform.
+A number of OpenStack services are required in order to support a Flight Compute environemnt - please contact Alces to purchase consultancy time to prepare your OpenStack platform and build Flight images for you.

 - An Alces Flight image for your platform

-- · An OpenStack user account
+- An OpenStack user account

-- A client machine, correctly connected to the cluster DMZ network
+- A client machine from which to access your compute cluster

 - An appropriate resource quota to create the number of compute nodes you choose

 - An OpenStack keypair added for your user